The Demography of African Slavery in Native America. 2020 - present.

 Studying African-Native American Contact in U.S. History: Challenges and Best Practices.
+2006-present.

 IndiVisible Exhibit Curatorial Advisory Team.
 National Museum of the American Indian.
 Smithsonian.
 Washington, DC.
 2007-present.